 Applicants are required to have been awarded their undergraduate degree within 10 years of their projected commencement date.
 Applicants whose undergraduate degree was completed outside the 10 year period may be considered for admission only if they have successfully completed the equivalent of 1 year of tertiary study (i.e. 1 full year of the curriculum) at Honours or Graduate Diploma level or higher at an Australian university or Higher Education Institution recognised by the Australian Qualifications Framework or at a recognised International university listed in the NOOSR Guide.
 Postgraduate study should also have been completed within 10 years of the projected commencement date of the medical course.

-Deakin University encourages Aboriginal and Torres Strait Island peoples who are committed to a career in medicine to apply.
+Deakin University encourages Aboriginal and Torres Strait Island peoples who are committed to a career in medicine to contact the School of Medicine directly.

 There are no prerequisites.